lanceman2/quickstream/README.md

-quickstreamGUI links and runs with the quickstream runtime library and therefore does provide a language binding for the quickstream runtime library (libquickstrea.so).  quickstreamGUI must save super (hier) blocks in order to save any thing.
-Hence, quickstreamGUI forces users/developer to keep generated files in the user/developer quickstreamGUI workflow.
+quickstreamGUI links and runs with the quickstream runtime library and therefore does provide a language binding for the quickstream runtime library (libquickstrea.so).  quickstreamGUI must save super (hier) blocks in order to save anything.
+Hence, quickstreamGUI forces users/developer to keep generated files in the user/developer quickstreamGUI workflow cycle.
 The idea is that if a user/developer can run a quickstream program, then they can also edit that program, even if that was not the intent of the original program developer.
-In this way quickstream keeps all quickstream programs (programs that link with libquickstream.so and load/run quickstream blocks) in the quickstream development workflow.
+In this way quickstream keeps all quickstream programs (programs that link with libquickstream.so and load/run quickstream blocks) in the quickstream development workflow; and users/developers that do not like to share will be forced to share with other users/developers (to some extent).

-The same applies to the quickstream command-line program as it does with quickstreamGUI; quickstream command-line can be used in a user/developer workflow that is cyclic, but since it is not graphical in nature it can be difficult to see complex flow graphs with it.
+The same applies to the quickstream command-line program as it does with quickstreamGUI; quickstream command-line can be used in a user/developer workflow that is cyclic, but since it is not graphical in nature, so it can be difficult to see complex flow graphs with it.